-David Powell - Independent Trustee of Foundation - Treasurer
+David Powell - Independent Trustee of Foundation - Value for Money Champion

 David is a retired chartered accountant who qualified in London and subsequently worked in Belgium, the Netherlands, France and on secondment in Algeria before returning to the UK.
 He has worked for an international firm of accountants, a US multinational and several private companies in a variety of senior financial roles.
 He is the chair of a local film society and a trustee and treasurer of the Friends of Bradford Art Galleries and Museums.
 He is also an active supporter of Friends of Bradford’s Becks, an environmental initiative.

 Alina Kaur - Inspire North - Co-Production Champion

 Alina is our Co-production Trustee and has more than 17 years’ operational and strategic experience in social housing, supporting some of the most vulnerable people in our communities.
 She established an innovative and award-winning service for victims of domestic abuse.
 She has led business transformation and improvement through innovation, effective strategic planning, change management, project management and co-production.
 She has proven experience in bringing external evidence-based approaches and implementing them into best practice.